Mynksharma/FlipZee_search_functionality/README.md

 # Smart_search_functionality
-A smart search functionality built by using NodeJS.
+A smart search functionality built by using Node.js and Express.
 ## Screenshots
 *Some Glimpses of the website:*
 <br/><br/>